RaresDrg/test-readme/README.md

         Render — hosting for the backend as a web service.
       </li>
       <li>
-        The configuration includes the Frankfurt region for reduced latency, production environment variables for secure secret handling, and a <code>/health-check</code> route for internal service checks.
+        The configuration includes the closest available region for reduced latency, production environment variables for secure secret handling, and a <code>/health-check</code> route for internal service checks.
       </li>
       <li>
         UptimeRobot — external uptime monitoring to prevent server hibernation.